lecaillon/Evolve/README.md

 - [ ] .NET Core project support (more generally .NET Standard 1.3 support)

 ## Quick Start
-1. Add a reference to the nuget Evolve package in your project.
+1. Add a reference to the NuGet Evolve package in your project.
 2. Add at least those variables to your Web.config/App.config and update their values according to your environment:
 ```xml
 <appSettings>
   <add key="Evolve.ConnectionString" value="Server=127.0.0.1;Port=5432;Database=my_db;User Id=postgres;Password=postgres;" />